sahay1503/BridgeLabz-2115000992/README.md

 * Read about C# String Methods and String Handling concepts and read about string Methods
 * Practiced Problem Statements based on String.

+## Task 10: DATE: 30-01-2025
+* Read about C# String Built-in Methods and Read about Exception Handling and its types .
+* Practiced problem based on Type1 based on Built-in functions like DATE and TIME.
+* Practiced problem based on Type2 based on Palindrome, fibonacci,etc.